Skip to main content Skip to secondary navigation

 Free Lab Recycling Bins

 Many lab items can be recycled, including pipette tip boxes, bottles and containers, and packaging materials.
 The Green Labs program offers customized recycling bins to meet the needs of many different lab spaces.
 It provides small, five-gallon bins that fit nicely under the lab bench and have custom labels with common lab recyclables.
 These bins can be emptied into a larger bin serviced by Stanford's waste hauler, PSSI.
 All buildings have serviced recycling bins in their hallways.
 If a lab generates a lot of recyclables, it can also opt for a having one or more serviced bins inside the lab.
 The Green Labs program can work with you to determine the best set up for your lab.
-Contact becardinalgreen@stanford.edu to get started.
+Visit our connect page to get started.

 Lab Glove Recycling